-- Start by asking students what kind of careers they think an interest in the subject usually leads to - initially individually then in groups - Encourage collaborative idea generation adding each group's ideas to the list - Pick a few examples and ask students to discuss why they have chosen these - does it link to topic areas they are currently studying?
-Is it about the knowledge or skills in their lessons? - Ensure that students can identify the meaning and some examples of skills, both transferable and jobspecific: this might be linked to previous work, or need explanation.
-Discuss the skills developed in that subject - You don't have to be the person actually baking the cake to work in the food industry there are lots of different jobs within the sector
+- Start by asking students what kind of careers they think an interest in the subject usually leads to - ask students to reflect independently initially and then turn and talk with their classmates in pairs or small groups.
+Ask students to write down two ideas on their mini whiteboards - Encourage collaborative idea generation adding each group's ideas to the spider diagram on the board - Pick a few examples and ask students to discuss why they have chosen these - does it link to topic areas they are currently studying?
+Is it about the knowledge or skills in their lessons? - Ensure that students can identify the meaning and some examples of skills, both transferable job specific: this might be linked to previous work, or need explanation.
+Discuss the skills developed in that subject

 - Then play 2-3 videos of technicians' stories.
-Ask students to note specific skills that each technician - Are these the kinds of jobs they expected the subject to lead to? - Were the people they saw what they expected to see? - Were there any roles linked to the subject that surprised them? - Can they see links between the role the technician talked about and the way they study the subject? - Ask them which of the stories they were most interested in.
+Ask students to note specific skills that each technician uses in their role: - Are these the kinds of jobs they expected the subject to lead to? - Were the people they saw what they expected to see? - Were there any roles linked to the subject that surprised them? - Can they see links between the role the technician talked about and the way they study the subject? - Ask them which of the stories they were most interested in.
 Could they see themselves doing any of these jobs? - Ask them to reflect on the skills they noted down.
 How many of them do they think they're developing in the subject?
 Ask them to give examples of how